meilisearch/documentation/learn/getting_started/algolia_migration.md

 2. Upload your data to Meilisearch
 3. (optional) Configure your settings to approximate the settings of your Algolia index

-This guide will use a [Node.js](https://nodejs.org/en/) script to upload Algolia index data to Meilisearch.
-This script is not limited to JavaScript developers and has no impact on the programming language used with Meilisearch in the future.
+This guide uses a [Node.js](https://nodejs.org/en/) script to upload Algolia index data to Meilisearch.
+If you would like to write this script in another language, we provide [SDKs for most common languages](/learn/what_is_meilisearch/sdks.md) and [welcome contributions to this guide](https://github.com/meilisearch/documentation/edit/master/learn/getting_started/algolia_migration.md).

 Before continuing, make sure you have both Meilisearch and Node.js installed, and access to a command-line terminal.
+If you're unsure, see our [quick start](/learn/getting_started/quick_start.md) for instructions on installing Meilisearch.

 ### Initialize project